topless/invenio-files-rest/docs/overview.rst

 Overview
 ========
+Invenio-Files-REST is a files storage module.
+It allows you to store and retrieve files in a similar way to Amazon S3 APIs.

-In order to better understand what you can achieve with the module, we will first introduce the main concepts.
+In order to better understand what you can achieve with this Invenio module, the following overview will introduce you to its key concepts and terminology.

 In Invenio-Files-REST, a file is represented by an abstraction called :code:`Object`.
 An Object acts like container for a particular file (as identified by its name), and holds *it* as well as all its previous versions (if any).
 The latest version